ginorey/itstimeAPI/README.md

 **Heads Up!!**

-Since you are running locally make sure to use your local ip instead of the site address.
+* Since you are running locally make sure to use your local ip instead of the site address.
+* You will only be able to have access to our sample data.
+For full access please use our API.

 Instead of this:
 ```